-You may just find that having your office space in an unusual place crate eclectic workspaces and are actually the best working environments for creative people.
+You may just find that having your office space in an unusual place creates eclectic workspaces and are actually the best working environment for creative people.
 You’ll find that this can make a massive difference to your work life.

-If you want to optimise your work as a graphic designer at home (or even in an office!), you’ll have to first optimise your workspace.
+If you want to optimise your work as a graphic designer at home (or even in an office!), you’ll have to first optimise a work space.
 Before designing any work, your design workspace should be your ultimate priority.
 Pay attention to details such as your desk, location of your studio and you’ll be producing amazing digital art in no time.